-From there, the positioning links your target audience to what you’ll do for them (the benefit) and why the should believe you (the reason why and reason to believe).
+This is a process which happens after you segment the market, and choose your target audience.
+The positioning links your target audience to what you’ll do for them (the benefit) and why they should believe you (the reason why and reason to believe).

 Segmentation starts with identifying all potential shoppers for your products (also known as your product’s “universe”).

 You then carry out segmentation research to break this universe into smaller segments.

 Each segment shares common traits which make them different from other segments.
 It’s these traits that help you position your brand.

 To be a meaningful segment, it must be big enough in terms of sales to be worth going after.